The content on this page is marketing communication

 Use of voting rights

-The ultimate responsibility for execution of corporate governance in SKAGEN lies with the Board of Directors.
+The ultimate responsibility for execution of corporate governance of the SKAGEN funds lies with the Board of Directors.
 The daily execution is delegated to the portfolio managers of each fund and activities are reported back to the Board.
 The Board annually evaluates the execution of corporate governance.

 Guidelines for Voting